StarRocks/BenchmarkTool/README.md

     You can use absolute or relative directory path to store generated data.
     Such as: `./bin/gen_data/gen-tpch.sh 1 data/data_1G-2`

+    > This *gen-tpch.sh* script just wraps the tpch-dbgen tool for convenience.
+    >
+    > You can download the **tpch-dbgen** tool from [tpc.org](http://www.tpc.org/tpch/spec/tpch_2_17_0.zip) directly by yourself, or see more information from other web pages, like [Data generation tool](https://docs.deistercloud.com/content/Databases.30/TPCH%20Benchmark.90/Data%20generation%20tool.30.xml), etc.

 4. Load data using stream load